 Reading longer texts - Encourage the children to read the story, sounding out and decoding the words where appropriate.
-When they have read the story once, they can reread the text to look for and highlight all of the words that contain the focus suffixes.
+When they have read the story once, they can reread the text to look for and highlight all of the contractions.
 Common exception words that have been previously taught for reading are also included in the story.

-Add the suffixes.
+Write the words.